JustinLove/one_shot_nukes/README.md

-# Preloaded NUkes

-Nukes and anti-nukes are preloaded with one missile, and the metal cost is increased proportionally.
-Stats are based on Titans.

-(Extracted from Puppetmaster)
+# One Shot Nukes

+Single-use nuclear missiles, primarly for use with puppetmaster.

 ## Development